Study shows link between screen time, toddlers' life skills

 McMath said a solution to too much screen time is encouraging children to replace their time at the iPad or television with other activities.

 “Going to the playground is always good.
-Exposing them to various types of physical activity is good,” McMath said Tuesday on NewsNation’s “Morning in America.”
-“Because obviously, they’re all going to have their own preferences as they get older.”
+Exposing them to various types of physical activity is good,” McMath said Tuesday, “Because obviously, they’re all going to have their own preferences as they get older.”